AlexAlBasosi/ibpv2-enablement/README.md

    `ansible-galaxy install -r requirements.yml --force`

-## Set up the network

-In this tutorial, we're going to use an Ansible playbook to build a Hyperledger Fabric network with two organizations, `Org1` and `Org2`.
-Each organization has two peers.
-The two peers are configured with a single channel, `channel1`.
-The FabCar sample contract is instantiated on this channel, with an endorsement policy stating that both organizations must endorse any transactions.

-### Create an instance of the IBM Blockchain Platform
+## Create an instance of the IBM Blockchain Platform

 First, we need to create an instance of the IBM Blockchain Platform.